The length spectrum of holomorphic quadratic differential metrics: Lamination and flat cone metric

-Given a closed surface $S$ with a hyperbolic metric, a \textit{geodesic lamination} $\lambda$ is a set of disjoint simple complete geodesics, whose union is a closed subset of $S$.
-We also use $\lambda$ to denote the union of geodesics for simplicity.
+Given a closed surface $S$ with a hyperbolic metric, a \textit{geodesic lamination} $\lambda$ is a closed subset of $S$ which is a disjoint union of simple geodesics.
 For example, a set of finitely many disjoint simple closed geodesics is a lamination.
-We will focus on laminations only containing noncompact geodesics.
-Compared with the lamination itself, the complementary region is simpler.
 A \textit{principal region} for a lamination $\lambda$ is a connected component of $S\setminus \lambda$.
+A \textit{crown} is a complete hyperbolic surface with finite area and geodesic boundary, which is homeomorphic to $\mathbb{S}^1\times [0,1]\setminus A$ for a finite set $A\subset \mathbb{S}\times \{1\}$.

-A \textit{crown} is a complete hyperbolic surface with finite area and geodesic boundary, which is homeomorphic to an annulus with finitely many punctures on one of its boundary geodesics.
+\begin{thm}[\cite{casson1988automorphisms}] Let $S$ be a hyperbolic closed surface.
+Let $\lambda$ be a lamination without closed geodesics.
+Then a principal region $P$ is in one of the following forms: \begin{enumerate} \item[(1)] a finite sided polygon with vertices at infinity (ideal polygon) \item[(2)] there exists a compact subset $P_0$ such that $P\setminus P_0$ is a union of finitely many crowns. \end{enumerate} \end{thm}

-\begin{thm} Let $S$ be a hyperbolic closed surface. $\lambda$ is a lamination without closed geodesics.
-Then a principal region $P$ is in one of the following forms: \begin{enumerate} \item[(1)] a finite sided polygon with vertices at infinity \item[(2)] there exists a compact subset $P_0$ such that $P\setminus P_0$ is a union of finitely many crowns. \end{enumerate} \end{thm} \begin{proof} Let $\Tilde{P}$ be one component of the preimage of $P$ in the universal covering.
-It's cut out by disjoint geodesics, so it's a convex subset and homeomorphic to a disk.
-It follows that the fundamental group of $\Tilde{P}$ is trivial and $\Tilde{P}$ is the universal cover of $P$.
-Moreover, a boundary geodesic $\Tilde{\gamma}_0$ has to be adjacent to another two boundary geodesics $\Tilde{\gamma}_{\pm1}$, each of which has a common endpoint with $\Tilde{\gamma}_0$.
-Otherwise $\Tilde{P}$ would contain a fundamental domain of the surface $S$.
-Thus we obtain a sequence of boundary geodesics $\Tilde{\gamma}_n$ related to $\Tilde{\gamma}_0$.
+\begin{proof} Lift $P$ to the universal covering of the surface and let $\tilde{P}$ be one of the connected components. $\tilde{P}$ is cut out by disjoint geodesics, so it's a convex subset and homeomorphic to a disk.
+It follows that the fundamental group of $\tilde{P}$ is trivial and thus $\tilde{P}$ is the universal covering of $P$.